ucsb-cs156/ucsb-cs156.github.io/topics/jenv/jenv_wsl.md

 source ~/.bashrc
 ```

+Note: the `source ~/.bashrc` step is very important!
+Don't skip that!

 ## Step 2: Install Java Versions
 You'll want to install the java versions you need to manage.
 You can do so with the following commands:
 ```